cartographer-project/cartographer_ros/docs/source/ros_api.rst

 It also publishes a clock with the advancing sensor data, i.e. replaces ``rosbag play``.
 In all other regards, it behaves like the ``cartographer_node``.
 Each bag will become a separate trajectory in the final state.
-Once it is done processing all data, it writes out the final cartographer state and exits.
+Once it is done processing all data, it writes out the final Cartographer state and exits.

 .. _offline_node: https://github.com/googlecartographer/cartographer_ros/blob/master/cartographer_ros/cartographer_ros/offline_node_main.cc